Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-15 01:42:19
+Last Updated: 2025-04-16 01:41:54

-I will be patient till even patience tires of my patience.
+If you even dream of beating me you'd better wake up and apologize.

-By Ali ibn Abi Talib (R.A)
+By Muhammad Ali